 Injury Prevention for Runners and the Healthy Running Playbook come with a 30-day refund policy that require proof you implemented the coaching lessons and action steps via training journals or other means.

-High Performance Lifting and Simply Strong offers a 30-day refund policy.
+High Performance Lifting, Bodyweight Power, and Simply Strong offers a 30-day refund policy.
 Demonstrate that you completed at least two weeks worth of the workouts via a training log or other means and you’ll get a complete refund.
 We do not offer refunds for other reasons.

 Nutrition for Runners and Finish Strong come with a 30-day refund policy that requires proof you implemented the nutrition lessons, recipes, action steps, and/or training via food logs, training journal, or other means.

 Team Strength Running offers a cancellation option at any time.
 There are no refunds (since you can keep all of the downloadable training material) with the exception of a 3-day grace period for annual members at their 1-year renewal.